Skip to content

 Lines of Code

-This metric counts all lines of code of a file as displayed to the developer.
+Abbreviated as LOC, this metric counts all lines of code of a file as displayed to the developer.
 The count includes empty lines and comments.
+See also Source Lines of Code.

 Mapping